ejoubaud/cypress-browser-extension-plugin/README.md

 TL;DR Only use this on tests that visit trusted webpages.
 Don't store sensitive data in your Browser's test profile/env.
 And you'll be fine.

-Long version: If your Cypress tests visit an untrusted page, that page can easily craft a `window.postMessage` request to exploit this plugin's hooks and gain access to your extension's backend API in the same way Cypress does.
+Long version: If your Cypress tests visit an untrusted page, that page can possibly craft a `window.postMessage` request to exploit this plugin's hooks and gain access to your extension's backend API in the same way Cypress does.
 Effectively, the potential impact is the same as installing an untrusted extension on your test browser with all the same permissions your extension under test has.

+(It's quite low-risk low-impact really.
+Why would a page bother to add specifically-crafted `postMessage`s to its JS to access the worthless test data of an unlikely Cypress-extension-testing visitor on a test browser profile?
+Is it a big deal if they access your test data or mess with your test browser profile?
+Then tiny as the risk may be, you should take it knowingly)

 Overall, this plugin saves you from having to add those unsafe hooks in your extension's production code, so used responsibly it should be a security net positive.

+NB: Those concerns don't apply if you use the [`skipHook` option](#barebone-usage-skip-hooks).

 ## TODO

+- Add cypress matches to options
 - Add watch, to avoid breaking auto-reloading for extensions that enable it
-- Add option to skip the hooks, for when you just need to load the extension in app frame, without enabling Cypress access to backend
 - Add Cypress custom commands
 - Handle `.crx`/packaged extensions
 - Cross-browser compatibility (so far built for Chrome, like Cypress, should work OOTB with FF when supported by Cypress but untested so far)